-Google Container Engine is a Kubernetes powered tool that can deploy, manage, and scale containerized applications on Google Cloud.
-This improves container-based workloads increases productivity for teams.
+Google Container Engine is a Kubernetes-powered tool that can deploy, manage, and scale containerized applications on Google Cloud.
+This improves container-based workloads and increases productivity for teams.

 - Use the dashboard to perform routine health checks on your environments to detect any issues.

-- Access control that gives administrators the ability to control access for containers and datasets.
+- Access control gives administrators the ability to control access to containers and datasets.